-As Santa Barbara’s longest-standing, specialty flooring center, Curtis Carpet, Inc. will never fit every product line seen in our showroom online; so give us a call at (805) 963-1921 to schedule a free consultation.
+As Santa Barbara’s longest-standing, specialty flooring center, we could never fit every product line seen in our showroom online; so give us a call at (805) 963-1921 to schedule a free consultation.

 Carpet is one of the most versatile flooring materials available.
 This soft, cushioned material will be at home in almost any room of your house.
 Unlike other flooring materials, carpet insulates against cold subflooring and is the most welcome in bedrooms during cold winters.
 Carpeting is made from a variety of natural and synthetic fibers; the most common of which are nylon, polyester, polypropylene, and wool.
 These fibers are looped through carpet backing much like how a sewing machine sews on buttons.
 Loops are then processed to create carpet pile which is then cut, rolled, and distributed to showrooms like ours.
 If you’re interested in viewing a large selection of carpets and want to see a greater variety of exotic carpet fiber types, you should visit our showroom.
 If you live in Santa Maria, Lompoc, Los Olivos, Buellton, Solvang, Santa Ynez, Goleta, Montecito, or Carpinteria you should put us on your list of flooring showrooms to visit.

 Nylon is an extremely popular carpet fiber used in nearly all carpet manufactured.
 Nylon carpeting is the softest of all synthetic carpet fiber types.
 Carpeting made from nylon fiber is very durable and resistant to stains and abrasions.
 Even heavily trafficked nylon fibers can be restored to much of their original loft by a steam cleaning.